WALTER TROUT

 Walter’s early band somewhere in Europe;

-Walter’s great debut album is unavailable, but his latest release is his first Blues album for 23 years and is inspired by Blind Willie Johnson.
+Walter’s great debut album is unavailable, but his 2012 release was his first Blues album for 23 years and is inspired by Blind Willie Johnson.

 BLUES FOR THE MODERN DAZE

 The band was billed as The Free Radicals around this time, later shortened to The Radicals, and finally just Walter Trout.
-Walter’s 2006 album ‘Full Circle’ was made with some of his favourite guitarists, including John Mayall, Coco Montoya and Joe Bonamassa, and he was certainly not out of place in such exalted company.
-Walter’s 2012 album ‘Blues for the Modern Daze’ is inspired by the work of Blind Willie Johnson, and marks a return to the roots of his enduring, expressive music.
+Walter’s 2006 album ‘Full Circle’ was made with some of his favourite guitarists, including John Mayall, Coco Montoya and Joe Bonamassa, and he was certainly not out of place in such company.
+Walter’s 2012 album ‘Blues for the Modern Daze’ is inspired by the work of Blind Willie Johnson, and marked a return to the roots of his enduring, expressive music.
+In 2013, while on tour in Europe promoting his fine tribute album ‘Luther’s Blues’, Walter suffered health problems which required a liver transplant, but he is revitalised again, and in good form with new album releases every year.

 Having fun back in his hometown;